alexey1234/arduino_hssp/troubles/README.md

 ***I undestand PSOC chip just dont know what it must do***

+But psoc.py not use psocdude, so I have trouble with PSOC chips (tested 3 boards

 2. flash mode show as 65, but defined as 0x41.
 Maybe psocdude simple convert hex to decimal?